-Interested applicants must complete the GHIT-RFP-HTLP-2018-002_IntentToApply.docx document and return it by email to https://example.com/HTLPResponse@ghitfund.org by https://example.com/HTLP-2018-002_Intent to Apply).
-Please do not submit any other documents to the GHIT Fund other than the Intent to Apply form.
+Interested applicants must complete the GHIT-RFP-HTLP-2019-001_IntentToApply.docx document and return it by email to <a href="https://https:

 Applicants who submit the Intent to Apply document will receive a confirmation email.
 The GHIT Fund staff will then perform an initial partnership and scope eligibility assessment.
 Only eligible applicants will be invited to submit the full proposal and will receive the proposal templates from the GHIT Fund.
 In addition, an individual Project ID will be assigned to each eligible proposal.